ebzzry/ebzzry.github.io/ugarit.md

 If it isn't available on your system, you may download it from [code.call-cc.org](http://code.call-cc.org/)

-After Chicken is installed, let's install Ugarit itself, and some
+After Chicken is installed, let's install Ugarit itself, and its
 dependencies:

 ```bash